stickgrinder/ground20-system/player-characters.md

 Example combat deeds are  _Barbaric fury_, _Holy smite_, _Unarmed combat_, _Deflect shots_, _Two handed fighting_, _Stunning strike_, _Impair movement_, _Impose movement_, _Dodge attacks_, _Targeted shot_.

-Note that your [table authority]() will always have veto on the deed you choice.
-If the GM is your table authority, she should provide a list of available disciplines or clearly state the mood of the setting and roll with it.
+Note that your [TA]() will always have veto on the deed you choice.
+If the GM is your TA, she should provide a list of available disciplines or clearly state the mood of the setting and roll with it.